 Extra virgin olive oils can have a pretty low smoke point, but the lower grade olive oils will usually have a higher smoke point (430F).

-However, if you are cooking your seared Ahi tuna recipes at high temperatures - most olive oils will rapidly degrade.
+If you are cooking your seared Ahi tuna recipes at very high temperatures - most olive oils will rapidly degrade.